tj/commander/README.txt

 == TODO:

-  * abstract files
-  * determine command name from $0 ??
-  * why do rubygems usually have gem/version.rb etc? understand conventions
-  * Use own option parser... or extend OptionParser
+  * Use own option parser... or extend OptionParser to pull values
   * OpenStruct so that c.options can be stored for .when_called
   * default options --help, --version, --debug, --trace, etc
   * default arg help COMMAND, equiv to COMMAND --help?